BitPoet/TemplateParent/README.md

 To enable this functionality, go to Modules -> Configure -> ProcessTemplateParents, check the box for inheritance and save.

-Note that a permission once granted on a parent can't be revoked further down.
+Note that a permission once granted for a parent can't be revoked further down.

 ## License